Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: THEORETICAL ANALYSIS OF UCB FRAMEWORK

 \end{lemma} \begin{proof} Notice that

 \cref{eq:app-strategy1-1} results in

 In addition, \cref{eq:app-strategy1-2} results in

 Adding \cref{eq:arm1} and \cref{eq:arm2} leads to \cref{eq:unsymmetry}.
-This completes the proof. \end{proof} Now we analyze two symmetric arm selection strategies as follows: \begin{lemma}[Optimistic Symmetric Arm Selection (UCB-OSYM)] Let the optimistic symmetric arm selection strategy follows as for some $\cwct>0$.
+This completes the proof. \end{proof} Now we analyze two symmetric arm selection strategies as follows: \begin{lemma}[Optimistic Symmetric Arm Selection (UCB-OSYM)] Let the optimistic symmetric arm selection strategy be defined as for some $\cwct>0$.
 Then,

 \end{lemma} \begin{proof} Using the strategy as in \cref{eq:osym}, we can obtain Adding \cref{eq:b1} and \cref{eq:b2}, we can derive \cref{eq:sym1}.
 This completes the proof. \end{proof} \begin{lemma}[Candidate-based Symmetric Arm Selection (UCB-CSYM)] Let the confidence set be defined as for some $\cwct$ and let two arms be chosen from $\cs_t$ as Then,